What is a Pitch Deck?

 At some point, every entrepreneur can benefit from having a pitch deck:

-- Obtaining Buy-In: If you are trying to persuade people to “buy in” to your story and become supporters – say, beta customers, potential strategic partners, advisors, co-founders, or employees – a pitch deck is often the best medium for expressing your story.
+If you are trying to persuade people to “buy-in” to your story and become supporters – say, beta customers, potential strategic partners, advisors, co-founders, or employees – a pitch deck is often the best medium for expressing your story.

 What Makes a Great Pitch Deck?

 A pitch deck is great only if it helps you achieve your goals with your target audience.
-You should consider the following factors to ensure that your deck has maximum impact on your specific situation:
+You should consider the following pitch deck design tips to ensure that your deck has maximum impact on your specific situation:

 - Content: Think from your audience’s perspective.
 What questions do they need you to answer in order for them to take the desired action (note: if you are presenting to a group, the desired action isn’t to get them to write a check on the spot – that’s never going to happen – it’s to get them to exchange business cards with you so that you can follow up later).
 If you are presenting to investors, you should focus on answering these Ten Big Questions.